The certification process is a two-step process and the diagram below shows how your application will progress to full membership of the RFS.

 RFS Application Pack:

-Where you don’t have all the documents needed we have created blank documents for you to complete.
-These are available to download from the RFS website – a link in the application pack will take you to any documents you need.
-There is a tick box list in the pack to help you make sure you have everything you need.
+If you don’t have all the documents needed, we have created blank documents for you to complete.
+These are available to download from the RFS website using the links in the application pack..
+There is also a tick box list in the application pack to help you make sure you have everything you need.
 All documents listed must be kept safe and available on board to show the auditor when they visit your vessel.

 The Vessel Audit:

-Confirmation of Membership:
+Confirmation of Membership

 Maintenance of membership: